The 5 Things Men 40+ Want in Life (and How to Get Them)

 But maybe you can’t put your finger on exactly ‘what’ it is you want or you know what you want but don’t know ‘how’ to get it.

-The best starting place, for both versions, is to think about this question: What causes a man at 40+ to want something different in life?
+Now we’ve set the scene, the best starting place, for both versions, is to think about this question: What causes a man at 40+ to want something different in life?

-I notice that its typically some kind of “urgent life event.”
+I notice that it’s typically some kind of “urgent life event.”

 With that being said, here we go with the 3-minute version of the 5 things men 40+ want in life.